The semi-simple theory of higher rank acylindricity: On a Conjecture by Sela

 Then there exists a finite index subgroup $\Out'(\G) \leq Out(\G)$ and a map $\eta:Out'(\G) \to B$, where $B$ is the direct product of mapping class groups of 2-orbifolds and outer automorphism groups of finitely genereated virtually abelian groups, that appear in the higher rank JSJ decomposition of $G$.
 Furthermore, $\ker(\eta)$ is finitely generated virtually abelian. \end{conj}

 \begin{remark} By Theorem 3.1 \cite{HagenPetyt}, a colorable HHG quasi-isometrically embeds into a finite product of hyperbolic spaces, which one could call Property (Q$\X$). \end{remark}

 Sela has made progress towards resolving this conjecture by obtaining a short exact sequence with the quotient in the desired class, but whose kernel is not virtually abelian.
 In a personal communication he elaborated on how he has succeeded in constructing a map $\nu: \Out'(\G) \to B$, where $\Out'(\G)\leq \Out(\G)$ is of finite index and $B$ is a direct product of groups in the desired class.
 But the 2-orbifolds obtained here are not the ones that appear in the higher rank JSJ decomposition.
 Instead, they can be obtained from the ones in the JSJ decomposition by attaching disks to their boundaries, and hence the mapping class groups are smaller.
 Further, the kernel of this map cannot be finitely generated virtually abelian in general \cite{SelaHR2}.
+However, in the special case of right-angled Artin groups, Charney and Vogtmann have foundational results that affirm the Conjecture ~\ref{Conj: Sela}; see \cite[Corollary 3.3 and Theorem 4.1]{CharneyVogtmann}.